 Darius Rucker’s good deed surprises patrons, servers at S.C. restaurant

 MOUNT PLEASANT, S.C.
-(WCSC) - Musician and Lowcountry native Darius Rucker quietly treated everyone dining at a restaurant he frequents to a free meal and also left a big tip for servers Sunday morning.
+(WCSC/Gray News) - Musician and Lowcountry native Darius Rucker quietly treated everyone dining at a restaurant he frequents to a free meal and also left a big tip for servers Sunday morning, WCSC reported.

 “It was a full restaurant,” Vitale said.
 “There were a lot of people.
 I added it up and he paid.”